Welltower (NYSE:WELL) Releases FY 2023 Earnings Guidance

-Welltower (NYSE:WELL – Get Free Report) updated its FY 2023 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of 3.630-3.630 for the period, compared to the consensus estimate of 3.600.
+Welltower (NYSE:WELL – Get Free Report) issued an update on its FY 2023 earnings guidance on Monday morning.
+The company provided earnings per share guidance of 3.630-3.630 for the period, compared to the consensus earnings per share estimate of 3.600.
 The company issued revenue guidance of -.
 Welltower also updated its FY23 guidance to $3.59-3.63 EPS.

-Welltower (NYSE:WELL – Get Free Report) last issued its quarterly earnings data on Monday, October 30th.
-The real estate investment trust reported $0.24 earnings per share for the quarter, missing analysts’ consensus estimates of $0.89 by ($0.65).
-The business had revenue of $1.66 billion for the quarter, compared to analysts’ expectations of $1.63 billion.
-Welltower had a return on equity of 1.15% and a net margin of 3.94%.
-The company’s revenue for the quarter was up 12.8% on a year-over-year basis.
-During the same period last year, the business earned $0.84 earnings per share.
-As a group, equities analysts expect that Welltower will post 3.61 EPS for the current fiscal year.
+Welltower (NYSE:WELL – Get Free Report) last posted its quarterly earnings data on Monday, October 30th.
+The real estate investment trust reported $0.24 EPS for the quarter, missing the consensus estimate of $0.89 by ($0.65).
+The company had revenue of $1.66 billion during the quarter, compared to the consensus estimate of $1.63 billion.
+Welltower had a net margin of 3.94% and a return on equity of 1.15%.
+The company’s revenue was up 12.8% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.84 earnings per share.
+Equities research analysts predict that Welltower will post 3.61 EPS for the current year.

-A number of institutional investors have recently modified their holdings of WELL.
-Compass Wealth Management LLC acquired a new stake in shares of Welltower in the 4th quarter worth approximately $26,000.
-First Capital Advisors Group LLC. acquired a new position in Welltower in the 2nd quarter valued at approximately $26,000.
-Covestor Ltd increased its stake in Welltower by 97.4% in the 1st quarter.
-Covestor Ltd now owns 298 shares of the real estate investment trust’s stock valued at $29,000 after buying an additional 147 shares during the period.
-Clear Street Markets LLC increased its stake in Welltower by 188.5% in the 4th quarter.
-Clear Street Markets LLC now owns 577 shares of the real estate investment trust’s stock valued at $38,000 after buying an additional 377 shares during the period.
-Finally, Belpointe Asset Management LLC increased its stake in shares of Welltower by 30.5% during the 1st quarter.
-Belpointe Asset Management LLC now owns 984 shares of the real estate investment trust’s stock worth $71,000 after purchasing an additional 230 shares during the last quarter.
-Institutional investors and hedge funds own 91.61% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Norges Bank bought a new stake in Welltower in the fourth quarter worth about $1,104,830,000.
+Geode Capital Management LLC grew its stake in Welltower by 2.3% in the 1st quarter.
+Geode Capital Management LLC now owns 10,792,006 shares of the real estate investment trust’s stock worth $772,087,000 after buying an additional 237,800 shares in the last quarter.
+Price T Rowe Associates Inc. MD boosted its stake in shares of Welltower by 10.5% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 6,088,437 shares of the real estate investment trust’s stock valued at $436,482,000 after purchasing an additional 578,863 shares in the last quarter.
+JPMorgan Chase & Co. boosted its stake in shares of Welltower by 3.0% in the 1st quarter.
+JPMorgan Chase & Co. now owns 5,023,673 shares of the real estate investment trust’s stock valued at $360,147,000 after purchasing an additional 144,681 shares in the last quarter.
+Finally, Deutsche Bank AG raised its holdings in Welltower by 426.4% during the 1st quarter.
+Deutsche Bank AG now owns 4,927,021 shares of the real estate investment trust’s stock valued at $353,218,000 after buying an additional 3,991,041 shares during the last quarter.
+91.61% of the stock is currently owned by hedge funds and other institutional investors.

 Welltower Inc (NYSE:WELL), a real estate investment trust ("REIT") and S&P 500 company headquartered in Toledo, Ohio, is driving the transformation of health care infrastructure.
 Welltower invests with leading seniors housing operators, post-acute providers and health systems to fund the real estate infrastructure needed to scale innovative care delivery models and improve people's wellness and overall health care experience.